reallinfo/phantomsql/README.md

 - It will store data across browser sessions without expiration, even if the browser is closed.
 - Data stored using PhantomSQL is specific to the protocol of the page (e.g. `file://` vs `https://`).
-- Depending on your browser configuration, PhantomSQL may not work properly for a certain origin (i.e. Web Storage may be denied in for certain protocol, port, or host).
+- Depending on your browser configuration, PhantomSQL may not work properly for a certain origin (i.e. Web Storage may be denied for a certain protocol, port, or host).

 #### PhantomSQL is by no means an actual database.